-Employee Sacrifice - Blood, Sweat, Tears and Success?
-5 Steps
+Sacrifice - Blood, Sweat, Tears and Success?
+5 Cornerstones

-Whether the company is a start-up, fighting for survival or trying to expand to handle tremendous growth - employees will rise to the challenge and the culture will often be better for it.
-Back to the old adage of what doesn't kill you, makes you stronger.
-Employees will gladly go the extra mile, "take one for the team" and go outside of their comfort zone when there is a compelling reason.
-Everyone wants to be a hero, and everyone wants to be on a winning team.
+Whether the organization is a start-up, fighting for survival or trying to expand to handle tremendous growth - team members will rise to the challenge and the culture will often be better for it.

-When employees sacrifice together for something bigger and greater than themselves (the company and the vision it reflects) and succeed a tremendous sense of camaraderie and bonding is created.
-Trust, respect and appreciation is enhanced throughout the organization as each individual recognizes both the importance of their individual contribution as well as that of their colleagues.
+When team members sacrifice together for something bigger and greater than themselves (the mission), and succeed, a tremendous sense of camaraderie and bonding occurs Trust, respect and appreciation is enhanced throughout the organization as each individual recognizes both the importance of their individual contribution as well as that of their colleagues.

-1) Everyone within the organization needs to make a sacrifice.
-If there is even a hint that one person on the team is coddled or free from the "shared suffering," sacrifices will create resentment.
+1) Everyone within the organization makes a sacrifice.
+If one person on the team is coddled or free from the impact of the "shared suffering," sacrifices will create resentment.

-2) The Company vision must be both inspiring and compelling.
+2) The organization's vision must be both inspiring and compelling.
 We're in it to win it for the greater good.
 Not for the bottom-line, unless the bottom-line feeds into how we create greater good.
 Talk about the greater good that will be achieved through the sacrifice.
-Remember numbers are cold when people are putting their sweat and tears on the line to help your company succeed.
+Remember numbers feel cold when people are putting their sweat and tears on the line to help your organization succeed.
+Share the vision of impactful potential.

 3) Tell the story well and often of why and how.
-Employees really need to understand why the company needs them to make a sacrifice.
-How did the company get into the situation it's in?
+Team members really need to understand why the organization needs them to make a sacrifice.
+How did the organization get into the situation it's in?
 And how will their individual and collective sacrifice truly make the difference?
-What will the company gain if they make their sacrifice?
+What will the organization gain if they make their sacrifice?

-4) Can't be too long term.
+4) Sacrifice can't be long term.
 We'll all take one for the team.
 However will we take two, three, four?
-And by five, it's no longer taking one for the team, it's a chronic company problem that begins to weigh everyone down like an anvil.
+And by five, it's no longer taking one for the team, it's a chronic problem that begins to weigh everyone down like an anvil.

 5) Success as a result of the sacrifice.
 The sacrifice has to have made a visible difference.
-In order for it to go down into the positive history of the company in a story that is shared with excitement with new hires, the sweat and tears must be the sustenance that allowed the company to succeed.
+In order for it to go down into the positive history of the organization in a story that is shared with excitement with new hires, the sweat and tears must be the sustenance that allowed the organization to succeed.

-To ask your employees to sacrifice is no small thing.
-Just make sure when you do that you take the steps to arrive at a stronger company culture rather than to the depths of resentment and frustration.
+To ask your team members to sacrifice is no small thing.
+Just make sure when you do you take the steps to arrive at a stronger organizational culture rather than to the depths of resentment and frustration.

 With Culture Works in your hands you’ll know exactly how, and what to do to manage your workplace culture.